danielandreif/calculator/README.md

 4. ```
    Surefire: mvn install -DskipTests
    Failsafe: mvn install -DskipITs
 5. - Created the template for the listener in CustomTestExecutionListener.
-Used some methods available to retrieve some info.
+Used some methods available to retrieve DisplayName and status of tests.

 ---